Robust Model Selection and Nearly-Proper Learning for GMMs: Introduction

-The natural open question in our work is to improve our sparsity bounds, both for interpolation/learning and model selection.
-In principle it could be possible that there are efficient algorithms for these problems, however it is starting to seem less and less likely.
+The natural open question left by our work is to improve the sparsity bounds, both for interpolation/learning and model selection.
+In principle it could be possible that there are efficient algorithms for these problems, however it now seems somewhat unlikely.
 Even without noise, learning a Gaussian mixture model with $k$ components without a separation condition in time $\mbox{poly}(k, 1/\epsilon)$ is open.
-From our work, we see that even in the well-conditioned case this is equivalent to being able to solve a structured system of polynomial equations with $O(k)$ variables representing the parameters of the mixture and $O(\log 1/\epsilon)$ constraints representing the moments.
-In fact, we conjecture that both the learning and model selection problems are computationally hard if we are not allowed to relax the number of components.
+From our work (see Section~\ref{sec:overview}), we see that even in the well-conditioned case this is equivalent to finding a non-trivially sparse solution to a system of polynomial equations where there seems to be no structure that makes algorithmic search better than brute-force possible.
+Moreover, this question has already been open for many years, but there hasn't been any progress on proper learning.
+Thus, we conjecture that both the learning and model selection problems are computationally hard if we are not allowed to relax the number of components.

-\subsection{Related Work}
+\subsection{Related work}

 There is a vast literature on the three problems we consider.
 Here we will give a more detailed review of related work.